michaelnau/workhorse-array/README.md

 - Lots of common functions like append, prepend, insert, filter, map, reduce, search & sort
 - Automatic memory management for the contained elements
 - Elements have type information, so the array knows how to clone, delete or compare them.
-- Optional API with kind of a namespace to allow shorter function names
+- Optional API with a namespace to allow shorter function names

 When to use
 -----------
 - You need a powerful array library in C providing similar functionality like the core classes in Ruby or Python.
 - You'd like to minimize the need for explicit memory management of elements.
 Once an element is put in the array, the array takes care of it.
 There is less risk of dangling pointers, double frees or memory leaks.
 - You don't want to integrate a full-blown framework, but rather have minimum dependencies.
+Simply copy a few files in your project and you are ready to go.

 When not to use
 ---------------